 A subordinate organization may or may not be incorporated, but it must have an organizing document.
-A subordinate that is organized and operated in a foreign country may not be included in a group exemption letter.
-A subordinate described in section 501(c)(3) may not be included in a group exemption letter if it is a private foundation described in section 509(a).
+A subordinate that is organized and operated in a foreign country cannot be included in a group exemption letter.
+A subordinate described in section 501(c)(3) cannot be included in a group exemption letter if it is a private foundation described in section 509(a).

-If your organization is a subordinate one controlled by a central organization (for example, a church, the Boy Scouts, or a fraternal organization), you should check with the central organization to see if it has been issued a group exemption letter that covers your organization.
+If your organization is a subordinate one controlled by a central organization (for example, a church, 4-H Clubs, Disabled American Veterans, or a fraternal organization), you should check with the central organization to see if it has been issued a group exemption letter that covers your organization.
 If it has, you do not have to file a separate application unless your organization no longer wants to be included in the group exemption letter.